 You can read the full safeguarding policy here.

 We will keep your email, name and mailing address on a private Google Drive accessible only to James and Jennie.
-We will delete your matching details once you are matched.
+We will delete your matching details once you are matched, saving only anonymous agregate data to help us improve and promote the scheme.
 This does mean that if you need a new penpal, you will need to fill out your form again.

 We will never share any of your details with your penpal or with anyone else.